 Many patients perceive “sterile” to be neat and clean.
 The office should make a definite statement.

 During the course of a year, I have the opportunity to talk with many dentists and see many dental offices.
-In visiting so many different offices, it has become clear to me that it’s easier to sell a practice located in an attractive office. and typically those practices appraise higher.
+In visiting so many different offices, it has become clear to me that it’s easier to sell a practice located in an attractive office.
+Typically those practices appraise higher.
 In a nutshell, there seems to be a positive correlation between attractive dental offices and dental practices that are economically successful.

 Purchasing new equipment is the most expensive aspect of updating an office; however, there are many other things that can be done to make your office more appealing.
 It starts with good taste.
 If you or your spouse are not good with colors, textures, and materials, consider hiring an interior decorator with experience in dental offices.